Arthritis: Classification

 An undifferentiated arthritis is an arthritis that does not fit into well-known clinical disease categories, possibly being an early stage of a definite rheumatic disease.

 Signs and symptoms

-Pain, which can vary in severity, is a common symptom in virtually all types of arthritis.
+Pain in varying severity is a common symptom in most types of arthritis.
 Other symptoms include swelling, joint stiffness, redness, and aching around the joint(s).
-Arthritic disorders like lupus and rheumatoid arthritis can affect other organs in the body, leading to a variety of symptoms.
-Symptoms may include:
+Arthritic disorders like lupus and rheumatoid arthritis can affect other organs in the body, leading to a variety of symptoms including: